-The remaining of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 We describe the concrete problems we benchmarked, the datasets, and the benchmarking methodology in Section 2.
 All submitted methods are briefly presented in Section 3.
 Evaluation results for approximate string searching are presented in Section 4 and for approximate string join in Section 5.
-We conclude in Section 6.

-&lt;sup>1http://www2.informatik.hu-berlin.de/~wandelt/ searchjoincompetition2013/
+In Section 6, we discuss the results of the competition and http://www2.informatik.hu-berlin.de/~wandelt/ searchjoincompetition2013/ compare results to three external programs, Flamingo [4], Pearl [27], and SSI [9], which were evaluated after our competition was finished.
+The paper is concluded with Section 7.